Skip to Content

 What winter vegetables can I grow?

-Although you may have already planned for these crops, they do make up part of the winter food cupboard staples.
-It is important to consider them early on.
-Ensuring you consider winter vegetables to plant.
+Although you may have already planned for these crops, they do makeup part of the winter food cupboard staples.
+It is essential to consider them early on.
+Ensuring you think winter vegetables to plant.
 You make they are sown in time so you can guarantee you have the space available later.
-Making it possible for additional winter vegetables.
+You are making it possible for other winter vegetables.

 Winter vegetable list to sow in early summer

-The next list will cover vegetables to be sown in early summer, May until the end of July.
+The following list will cover vegetables to be sown in early summer, May until the end of July.

 Winter vegetable list for last sowings

-This next list is for winter vegetables that will be the last year’s sowings.
-They need to be sown in August and September to have enough growth before the light and heat levels drop too low for growth.
+The following list is for winter vegetables that will be the last year’s sowings.
+They need to be sown in August and September to grow enough before the light and heat levels drop too low for a change.
 If you do not give them the time needed, they may not mature enough to survive the colder winter months.

 These plants will be grown right through winter and into early Spring.
 They will provide small harvests.
-Especially if you harvest by removing the outer leaves, leaving the plant to regrow.
+Mainly if you harvest by removing the outer leaves, leaving the plant to regrow.

-All of the above are winter vegetables for planting, which is the last chance you will have in the year for crops in late winter and early spring.
+All of the above are winter vegetables for planting, which is the last chance you will have for crops in late winter and early Spring.
 There is nothing like being able to harvest winter vegetables that are in season.
-Check out my video here on YouTube, where I harvested everything for our Christmas dinner.
+Check out my video here on YouTube, where I gathered everything for our Christmas dinner.

 Herbs to grow in winter